mtlotfizad/customer-hub/README.md

   * The combination of {first-name, last-name} is unique.
   * Either address or email should be set.
 * I need some REST endpoints to
-  * insert new user
+  * insert new user and return a UUID
-  * get a user by id
+  * get a user by given UUID
-  * delete a user
+  * delete a user by given UUID
-  * update a user (only address and email)
+  * update a user by given UUID (only address and email)
   * list all available users
   * search users based on first-name and last-name
 * No security is required for the REST endpoints.
 * I need some monitoring metrics to know the performance of the system
-* The application needs to be production ready (dockerized, pipeline)
+* The application needs to be production ready (pipeline)
 * The application needs to be one go.
 * The application should be able to run locally.